himanshu-skid19/DA221-Lab-Assignments/README.md

-# DA212: Introduction to Artifical Intelligence
+# DA212: Introduction to Artificial Intelligence
 This repositary houses the codes for the lab assignments of DA212